Compost use, quality and marketing

 The DNR regulates compost product quality only to the extent necessary to protect public health and the environment, not as a consumer protection service or to legitimize marketing claims.

 Because yard materials and food scraps generally pose little risk of causing environmental contamination, the DNR does not regulate the quality of compost produced from these materials.

 The DNR must review the use of compost made from other types of solid wastes.
 If the composted materials are acceptable for the use identified by the facility owner, DNR staff will issue an exemption to allow that use.
 Based on the quality of the compost product, a facility owner may propose a limited or controlled compost use or may seek to distribute the compost under a broad exemption, such as through retail outlets.

 The DNR published new compost rules (effective June 1, 2012) that establish a category of high-quality compost called Class A compost, made from source-separated organic materials.
 Meeting the requirements in the new compost rules should ensure a compost facility's ability to publicly distribute its compost.
-For more information on Class A compost, see Requirements for Marketing Class A Compost (WA-1589).
+For more information on Class A compost, see Requirements for Marketing Class A Compost (WA-1589) [PDF].

 The U.S. Composting Council (USCC) is a private organization that, among other things, has helped to establish industry-accepted standards for laboratory testing of compost products, the Seal of Testing Assurance (STA) Program.
 The STA program is a set of standards for the proper testing of compost (laboratory methods, sampling frequency, etc.) but does not contain standards for compost quality.

 The Department of Agriculture, Trade & Consumer Protection (DATCP) regulates the sale and distribution of fertilizers and soil conditioners.
 More information about DATCP regulation is provided under compost as fertilizer.